 Indigo layers create an immersive, tactile exploration of identity, social and environmental concerns undulating through the gallery.
-As the visitor moves along the spiraling path she/he is drawn towards the sounds of a bamboo flute, hands clapping, voices: singing, laughing, speaking of colors…, eventually one finds the heart of the labyrinth where projections onto neo-fibre of looped video extracts from the Minneapolis Indigo Griots performance combine with Montréal Indigo Griots physicality.
+As the visitor moves along the spiraling path they are drawn towards the sounds of a bamboo flute, hands clapping, and singing voices.
+Eventually, one finds the heart of the labyrinth where projections onto neo-fibre of looped video extracts from a previous installation/performance of Indigo Griots: Urban Dyer in Minneapolis.

 Indigo is the blue power of Earth, a deity, a legend in our collective memory, a She-ro*.
-Indigo alchemy blends ashen residues of fire, composted plant cakes, water and transforms then into the colour of the sky.
-As Griots, we will share stories of magic, of Urban North Americans, Multi-Cultural artists chanting songs of community, transformation and joy.
+Indigo alchemy blends ashen residues of fire, composted plant cakes, water and transforms them into the colour of the sky.
+As Griots, we will share stories of magic, of Urban North Americans, Multi-Cultural artists chanting songs of community, transformation, and joy.

 * She-ro: a female hero who is able to be seen & behave as a human with heroine-ic qualities.

 About the Process: